nekonaute/pogobot/README.md

     You have to change X for the correct number

-If you want or need change the bootloader
+If you want or need to change the bootloader, you need to execute the folowing commands.<br>
-:warning: This command can break your pogobot
+:warning: These commands can break your pogobot
-Do it if you know what you are doing.

     ./pogosoc.py --target=pogobotv2_1 --cpu-variant=lite --build --bootloader
     ./litex_term.py --serial-boot --images images.json --safe /dev/ttyUSBX